danfuzz/samizdat/doc/samizdat-0-lib/order.md

 <br><br>
 ### Primitive Definitions

-#### `coreOrder(value1, value2) <> int`

-Returns the type-specific order of the two given values.
-This is like `totalOrder` except that this function will terminate the runtime with an error if the two values are of different types.
-Values are different types if either (a) one is a core value and the other is a derived value, or (b) `typeOf` on the two values differ.

-This function is intended only to be used as part of the core library's message bindings.

-#### `coreOrderIs(value1, value2, check1, check2?) <> logic`

-Type-specific order check.
-This is like `totalOrderIs` except that this function will terminate the runtime with an error if the two values are of different types, with the same rules as for `coreOrder`.

-This function is intended only to be used in the implementation of `coreEq` and related in-language library functions, as part of the core library's message bindings.

 #### `totalOrder(value1, value2) <> int`

 Returns the order of the two given values in the total order of